mmz33/NN-From-Scratch/README.md

 - `main.py`: the main entry point.
 - `config.py`: parse the json config file that contains the network and other (hyper)parameter.
 - `engine.py`: backend engine that extracts content from the parsed json, construct the network layers, implements train and test functions.
-- `nn_module.py`: represents a NN module such as layers, activations, loss functions, etc.
+- `nn_module.py`: represents a NN module such as a layer, activation function, loss function, etc.
 - `model.py`: represents the NN model which is a stack of modules.
 - `log.py`: represents a logger to control the output logs by using a log verbosity integer.
 - `utils.py`: contains some helper functions.